In this unit you will learn more fretted notes on the first string, key signatures and cut time meter.

 More Key Signatures

 Take a moment to familiarize yourself with the key signatures below.
-Please note that a key signature does not have to contain sharps or flats.
-One of the most common key signatures is entirely free of accidentals.
+Please note that key signatures usually contain either all sharps or all flats.
+Also, a key signature does not have to contain sharps or flats.
+Two of the most common key signatures are entirely free of accidentals.